 Dr. Steer is a Global Agenda Trustee for the World Economic Forum, a Commissioner of the Global Commission on Adaptation and of the Energy Transitions Commission, a member of the China Council for International Cooperation on Environment and Development (CCICED), co-chair of the Climate Change Committee for HSBC, and member of the Advisory Committees of the Asian Development Bank and Bank of America.

-Andrew was educated at St Andrews University, Scotland, the University of Pennsylvania, and at Cambridge University.
-He has a PhD in Economics, has written widely on sustainable development issues, and has taught at several universities.
+Andrew was educated at St Andrews University, the University of Pennsylvania, and Cambridge University.
+He has a PhD in international economics and finance.

-He is married to Dr. Liesbet Steer, and has two children, Charlotte (11) and Ben (10).
+He is married to Dr. Liesbet Steer and is the father of Charlotte and Benjamin.